KushMittal485/full-stack-/README.md

 # full-stack-
-i was following along a udemy course and making project alongside the mentor and learning new stuff.
+i am following along a udemy course and making project alongside the mentor and learning new stuff.